itp-dwd/2020-spring/guides/quick-web-servers.md

 If you're set up with node.js, personally I find it easier to use the [Node.js http-server module](https://www.npmjs.com/package/http-server) to do exactly the same thing as the python web server above.

 ### Step 1: install the `http-server` module

+The `http-server` module is a simple module for serving up your static files.

 ```sh
 $ npm install http-server -g